 Home equity loan options also offer tax benefits that may reduce the overall cost of your loans.
 Up to 100% of the interest you pay on a home equity loan may be tax deductible (consult your tax advisor to learn more).
 Student loans are also tax deductible, but the deduction is capped at $2,500.
-In addition, Discover Home Equity Loans doesn’t have origination fees, closing costs, or pre-payment penalties..
+In addition, Discover Home Equity Loans doesn’t charge application, origination, or appraisal fees, and no cash is required at closing.

 Secured loans, can be risky because failure to pay your loan could result in the loss of the asset or collateral you provided in exchange for the funds.
 For example, if you were to obtain a home equity loan to pay for your educational expenses, your home would serve as collateral for the loan, which allows you to get competitive rates.
 Failure to pay your loan could put your home at risk.
 For this reason, you must consider whether or not you can meet your loan obligation terms before borrowing.

 Take advantage of the benefits of a secured loan by planning ahead and beginning the application process early.

 The second category of loans offered by private banks and institutions is the unsecured loan.
 Unsecured loans do not require the borrower to provide any assets or collateral in exchange for the loan.
 Obtaining an unsecured loan rests solely on your creditworthiness.
 Most educational loans are unsecured loans.
 Small personal loans are also usually unsecured.

 If you obtain an unsecured loan from the government, you will likely be assigned an interest rate set by Congress during that time.
 However, if you get an unsecured loan from a private bank, your interest rate will depend on your credit score and borrower’s profile.